CommandPost/CommandPost-Website/index.md

 # Support

-The best way to get support is via the **CommandPost > Provide Feedback** button in the CommandPost menu.
+You can get technical support via the **CommandPost > Provide Feedback** button in the CommandPost menu.

+You can post **questions** on our [GitHub Discussions](https://github.com/CommandPost/CommandPost/discussions) page.

-You can also post issues and feature requests on the [CommandPost GitHub Page](https://github.com/CommandPost/CommandPost/issues).
+You can post **bug reports & feature requests** on our [GitHub Issues](https://github.com/CommandPost/CommandPost/issues) page.

 Registering with GitHub is free, and we actively monitor these requests.

 Alternatively, you can always email us via [team@commandpost.io](mailto:team@commandpost.io?subject=Website Support).